therealelyayo/Invicta-Stealer/README.md

 4. Click build
 5. Patched stealer will be available in out/InvictaStealer.exe

+You have to turn your antivirus off while doing this, because the AV might flag this as it patches the malicious file

 Contact us on our telegram channel if you need help or have suggestions.
 We strive to be the best.

 https://t.me/invicta_stealer